Learn about free on-demand learning

 The American College of Rheumatology (ACR) places a high priority on providing news, insights and critical review of safety issues germane to anti-rheumatic therapy.
 The resources below are provided to assist members as they develop and sustain high quality, efficient professional practices.

 The ACR is committed to providing members with accurate and up to date information relevant to the field of rheumatology.
 Hotline provides a venue for the rapid dissemination of important new clinical and practice information to ACR members.
-Hotlines are provided by the ACR Communications and Marketing Committee as a service to members.
-Hotlines reflect the views of the author(s) and do not represent position statements of the College.
+Hotline is provided by the ACR Communications and Marketing Committee as a service to members.
+It reflects the views of the author(s) and does not represent position statements of the College.
 ACR members are encouraged to submit topic ideas by emailing firstname.lastname@example.org.

 The ACR Hotline is intended to provide a succinct, balanced, timely, evidence-based review of novel information relevant to rheumatologists and allied rheumatology professionals before it is readily available from other sources, such as peer-reviewed literature.

 When appropriate, Hotlines will be coordinated with other communication efforts of the college such as editorials, commentary, debates, literature reviews, and communications from the ACR president in Arthritis Care & Research, Arthritis & Rheumatism, the ACR newsletter and other publications.